Observable sets for Schr\"odinger equations on combinatorial graphs: Introduction

-\begin{itemize} \item[($\mathbf{R}_4$)] It is classical that on a compact Riemannian manifold, any open set satisfying the geometric control condition is observable at any time for the wave and Schr\"odinger equations (see e.g. \cite{L92, P01}); the same notion extends to metric graphs, e.g. \cite{ADJL25}.
-Furthermore, the geometric control condition is known to be necessary on manifolds with periodic geodesic flows (Zoll manifolds), see \cite{M11}.
-In contrast, for the finite combinatorial graphs there are no continuous geodesic flows nor microlocal ray-propagation mechanisms; accordingly, GCC plays no role in the discrete combinatorial setting. \end{itemize}
+It is classical that on a compact Riemannian manifold, any open set satisfying GCC (geometric control condition) is observable at any time for the wave and Schr\"odinger equations (see e.g. \cite{L92, P01}).
+Furthermore, GCC is known to be necessary on manifolds with periodic geodesic flows (Zoll manifolds), see \cite{M11}.
+Related propagation, observation and control problems have also been studied on one-dimensional continuous networks, or metric-graph type models.
+In particular, D\'ager and Zuazua \cite{DZ06} gave a systematic treatment of wave propagation, observation and control for networks of flexible strings distributed along planar graphs; their analysis also illustrates the role of graph topology, edge lengths and Diophantine phenomena in observability questions.
+A more recent formulation of GCC ideas on metric graphs can be found, for instance, in \cite{ADJL25}.
+For finite combinatorial graphs, however, there are no continuous geodesic flows nor microlocal ray-propagation mechanisms; accordingly, GCC plays no role in the discrete combinatorial setting.
+This shifts the problem toward spectral and arithmetic properties of the graph Laplacian.
+We illustrate this phenomenon on discrete tori.

+The discrete \(d\)-dimensional tori $T_N^d:=(\Z/N\Z)^d$, $N\geq 3$ are endowed with the nearest-neighbor graph structure: $x,y\in (\Z/N\Z)^d$ are adjacent iff $y=x\pm e_j$ for some standard basis vector $e_j$, with arithmetic taken modulo $N$.
+On these finite graphs, we restrict ourselves to the free Schr\"odinger equation, in order to isolate the arithmetic effects coming from the spectrum of the discrete Laplacian.

-The final result concerns the sets on discrete tori of large density which are not observable at any time, providing a comparison with the standard tori.
+We give an arithmetic characterization of observable sets on \(T_N^1\).
+We also construct, in every dimension, positive-density subsets of \(T_N^d\) which are not observable at any time.

+\begin{theorem} Consider the free Schr\"odinger equation on the discrete torus \(T_N^d\).
+Then the following hold. \begin{enumerate} \item[(i)] In dimension \(d=1\), a non-empty set \(E\subset \mathbb Z/N\mathbb Z\) is observable at any time if and only if